 … And the failure of sticks

 Substantial research demonstrates the failure of sticks to break addiction.
 In two different studies, injection drug users who were incarcerated were half as likely to recover from their addiction as those who were not (Szalavitz, 2016).
 Furthermore, while we’ve seen how incarceration rates quadrupled from 1980s to 2000s (mostly because of drug-related offenses), the rate of addiction in the same time period went up, not down—from 6.1% of Americans to 10.3% (Szalavitz, 2016).
+More recently, attempts at addressing the problem of babies born opioid-dependent with punishment have backfired: it makes new mothers substantially less likely to seek care for themselves and their infants.
 Across the board, it’s pretty clear that punishment in its many forms doesn’t get people to stop using drugs, and may even worsen their chances of recovery.
 So if it doesn’t work, what does?

 The power of modest rewards